EthanKotro/sciencific_computing/README.md

 python modular_functions.py
 ```

-- Calls a function to compute the area of a circle, rectangle, and triangle.

 ## What I Learned

-- Understanding and using different Python data types effectively.
+- The different data types in Python and how they are converted to other types, and telling the class it belongs to.

-- Implementing control structures such as loops and conditional statements.
+- Using control structures like for loops, while loops and conditions like if and dealing with decrement.
-- Writing modular and reusable functions for better code structure.
+- Defining and using functions and using modularity to ensure reusability of code.
-- Using Python’s built-in functions like `type()`, `math.pi`, and user input handling.
+- Using Python’s built-in functions like `type()`, `math.pi`, and handling user input.
-- Structuring a GitHub repository with clear documentation in `README.md`.
+- Documenting and formating in Github `README.md` .
+- Initializing and commiting a git repository from local device through the terminal.